PedlarGames/pedlargames-content/content/articles/2025-11-05-location-graphs-and-dialogue-manager/index.md

 # Integrating Location Graph Editor with Dialogue Manager

-This is a high level article describing how I integrated my [Location Graph Editor](https://pedlargames.com/tools/location-graph-editor) plugin with [Nathan Hoad's Dialogue Manager](https://github.com/nathanhoad/godot_dialogue_manager) plugin for my interactive fiction game [The Bog Mother](https://pedlargames.com/games/the-bog-mother) made with Godot.
+This is a high level article describing how I integrated my [Location Graph Editor](https://pedlargames.com/tools/location-graph-editor) plugin with [Nathan Hoad's Dialogue Manager](https://github.com/nathanhoad/godot_dialogue_manager) plugin for my **interactive fiction** game [The Bog Mother](https://pedlargames.com/games/the-bog-mother) made with Godot.

+## NOT A Tutorial

+This article is not intended as a step-by-step tutorial, but rather a high-level overview of how I approached the problem of managing locations in my game using Location Graph Editor and Dialogue Manager.
+My goal is to demonstrate how Location Graph Editor can be useful in a real world example, and to provide some ideas for how you might implement similar functionality in your own projects.

+Code samples are provided to illustrate key concepts, but they are not complete or fully functional on their own.
+You will need to adapt the ideas and code snippets to fit your specific game architecture and requirements.

 ## The Problem